aktugchelekche/Cryptocurrencies/README.md

 #### Scatter Plot for Tradable cryptocurrencies.

-Finally, the plot in <code>Figure-7</code> is demostrading the distrubution of each cluster in 2D.
+Finally, the plot in <code>Figure-7</code> is demonstrating the distribution of each cluster in 2D.

 <p align="center"><img width="651" alt="Screen Shot 2022-06-05 at 3 34 10 PM" src="https://user-images.githubusercontent.com/98676400/172069509-9d3c1d1a-f082-476a-845e-a9ae301db317.png"></p>
 <p align="center">Figure-7</p>

-In conclution, a ML algorithm can help us to have an idea whether there is similarities among different cryptocurrencies and  they show similar behoviors in the market.
+In conclusion, a ML algorithm can help us to understand  whether there is similarities among different cryptocurrencies and  if show similar behaviors in the market.
 Thus, we can provide with visuals to help investors to make better decision on this trending market.